SAP-samples/teched2025-AD161/exercises/ex3/README.md

 ## Exercise 3.4 - Add consumption view

-After completing these steps you will have a CDS view that acts as interface to the imported API.
+After completing these steps you will have a CDS view that acts as interface to entity `Customer` of the imported API.

-1. In folder _xtravels/db_, add a new file _customer.cds_ and add this content:
+1. In folder _xtravels/db_, add a new file _customer.cds_.

+2. Fill the new file with this content:
     ```cds
     using { sap.s4com.Customer.v1 as Cust } from 'sap-s4com-customer-v1';